trilliumos/.github/profile/README.md

 # trilliumOS

-trilliumOS is a personal, educational project focused on designing a simple, stable, and atomic desktop operating system.
+trilliumOS is a personal, educational project focused on designing a simple, stable, atomic desktop operating system.
 Inspired by the trillium — a three-petaled flower symbolizing balance and resilience — the project aims to reflect clarity in design, strength in foundation, and cohesion in experience.

 Built upon enterprise-grade Linux principles and an immutable architecture, trilliumOS explores how a modern desktop can remain approachable for everyday users while maintaining reliability under the hood.